htlin222/quartz/content/ITP.md

 alias: ITP
 ---

 # Primary immune thrombocytopenic purpura (ITP)

+In patients with ITP, a platelet count <30,000/μL is considered as severe thrombocytopenia

 (Blood 2010;115:168)

 - Isolated thrombocytopenia due to immune plt destruction (auto-Ab to plts) & ↓ production (auto-Ab to megakaryocytes) without precipitant
 - Clinical manifestations: insidious onset of mucocutaneous bleeding; ♀:♂ = 3:1

 ## Diagnosis of exclusion